Jnwong116/TallTales/README.md

 	The gameplay view features a score in the top-right corner, which keeps track of the current player's score.
 In the middle of the screen we have our story thus far, which begins with a pre-generated snippet from our mock database.
 The player is given a prompt, starting with the backstory, and they are prompted to type in their sentence in the input field labeled `OKAY AND THEN...`.
 Once they've done so, they can click the `SUBMIT` button.
 After every player has submitted their sentence, the game will select a Raconteur, who will select their favorite submission to be chosen for formal addition to the story.
 (We are currently simulating this via rudimentary AI coded in Javascript.)
 The Raconteur will be identified by the text `USER's turn`, where USER is the current Raconteur.
 The current user will also see the chosen sentence via interface cues.
 The winning sentence is then added to the story and the winning player's score is increased.
 From there, a new round begins.

     For testing: Type a random sentence when the game prompts you to.
-Click submit and play out the game!
+Click submit, repeat, and play out the game!

     10.2.
 As a Raconteur